-I noticed that for the past 10 years, the Malaysian cable TV Astro has rolled out their very own Chinese New Year song every year.
-They tune is very catchy, lyrics meaningful and musical accompaniment reflective of the festive mood.
+I noticed that for the past 10 years, Malaysian cable TV Astro has rolled out its very own Chinese New Year song every year.
+The tune is very catchy, the lyrics meaningful and the musical accompaniment reflective of the festive mood.
 I fell in love with these songs instantly.

 Then I try to put myself in their shoes.
 Whether it is Chinese New Year or Christmas, we tend to associate the festive seasons with those familiar songs.
 These songs become special, sentimental and timeless.
 New songs just don’t seem to fit and cannot invoke the same kind of emotional experience and connection to our feeling.
 However, the young ones may not have the same perspective.
 Hence, where do we draw the line between the balance of tradition versus the new?
 How do we bridge the apparent generation gap?

-To my mind I feel that in this technological disruptive era, a growing mindset and continuously learning will enhance our adaptability.
+To my mind, I feel that in this technologically disruptive era, a growing mindset and continuous learning will enhance our adaptability.
 In the previous blog titled Learn, Unlearn and Relearn, I mentioned that the implication of sixty is the new forty means the mind and soul have to keep up with the physical body.
 “Anyone who stops learning is old, whether at twenty or eighty.
-Anyone who keeps learning stays young.” said Henry Ford.
-Hopefully with this attitude, we will be active, happy and healthy for a long time to come!
+Anyone who keeps learning stays young,” said Henry Ford.
+Hopefully, with this attitude, we will be active, happy and healthy for a long time to come!

 Vocaloid is a piece of software used to model a human singing voice.

 South China Morning Post on 2nd Mar 2019: https://www.scmp.com/tech/article/2188238/chinas-virtual-idols-meet-their-fans-intersection-entertainment-and-technology